safeledger logo

 Table of Contents

-The key advantages of a free zone company formation in uae include:
+The key advantages of a free zone company formation include:

 Common entity types you can register include a Free Zone Establishment (FZE) for a single shareholder, a Free Zone Company (FZC) for multiple shareholders, and a Branch Office of an existing company.